 Wondering where to get the money to make a down payment on a new home?
 As home prices quickly increase, the amount to make an optimal 20 percent down payment also increases.
-Meanwhile, you may already have a substantial nest-egg built up in a 401(k) if you’ve been working for years.
+Meanwhile, you may already have a substantial nest egg built up in a 401(k) if you’ve been working for years.
 We analyze whether taking money out for your home purchase is worth it.
 You may also want to work with a financial advisor who can help you make big financial decisions.

 Are My Retirement Savings Worth a Down Payment?

 Conventional wisdom suggests that you don’t touch the money accumulated in your 401(k) until you reach retirement age.
 The tax advantages of putting money away in a 401(k) are lost if you pull the money out early.
-What’s more, the fund in which your money is invested will usually charge you their own early withdrawal fee.
+What’s more, the fund in which your money is invested will usually charge you its own early withdrawal fee.

 While buying a home could be the biggest (and best!) investment you will ever make, having a healthy 401(k) is a key part of your long-term financial plan.
 Gutting your 401(k) now could leave you ill-prepared for retirement.
 Fortunately, there is a way to take advantage of the savings in your 401(k) without sacrificing your long-term plan.